hphelion/documentation/devplatform/workbook/helloworld/helloworld.java.md

 		helion login

 4. If you are not already there, `cd` to the root directory of the sample.
-5. Deploy the application, by using the command:
+5. Deploy the application by using the command:

 		helion push